Nexenta/nedge-docker-volume/README.md

 ## Prerequisites
 ### Golang
-To install the latest Golang, just follow the easy steps on the Go install websiste.
-Again, I prefer to download the tarball and install myself rather than use a package manager like apt or yum:
 [Get Go](https://golang.org/doc/install)

-NOTE:
-It's very important that you follow the directions and setup your Go environment.
-After downloading the appropriate package be sure to scroll down to the Linux, Mac OS X, and FreeBSD tarballs section and set up your Go environment as per the instructions.

 You will need to make sure you've added the $GOPATH/bin to your path, AND on Ubuntu you will also need to enable the use of the GO Bin path by sudo;